ykchavan/RedHatSummit2019/README.md

   <a name="testvirt"></a>

-# Lab 2.2 - Test the new image
+# Lab 2.2 - Test the new image wtih *virt-install*

 * Go back to your graphical console of your RHEL 8 server